ArduCAM/ArduCAM_USB_Camera_Shield/Windows/USBTest/README.md

 6. Save option "Display" only display realtime video, "Save Image" only save continuous BMP/JPEG images, "Save Data" only save RAW images.

-7. Fill in "RegAddr" and "Value" text box in decimal format to read and write sensor register value.
+7. Fill in "RegAddr" and "Value" text box in decimal or hex(start with 0x) format to read and write sensor register value.

 ## Window Control
 Using mice's scroll wheel to do video zoom in/out.
+Checkthe "Full Screen" to display the video in full window.

 # Troubleshooting